rgannu/Useful-Tips/README.md

 file3.xml http://svnURL-path/Dir1/file1.xml
 ```
 - Commit the directory "Dir3"
-- Any other client when the project is updated will get the file Dir3/file3.xml which is linked to Dir1/file1.xml
+- Update of the project from any other client will get the file Dir3/file3.xml which is linked to Dir1/file1.xml

-## Drawback

-- The file content when changed either from Dir1/file1.xml or Dir3/file3.xml will affect both !!!

 # How to add trusted certificates to the Server